SolidLabResearch/Bashlib/README.md

 let dst = ...

 let options = {
-  fetch: any,         // an (authenticated) fetch function all?: boolean,      // include .acl resources in the listing verbose?: boolean,  // log all operations
+  fetch: Function,                // an (authenticated) fetch function verbose?: boolean,              // log all operations all?: boolean,                  // include .acl resources in the listing interactiveOverride?: boolean,  // Determine which if the file should be overwritten, using CLI noOverride?: boolean,           // don't override files that already exist logger?: Logger                 // Custom logging object, logs are sent to the terminal if this is left empty }
-}

 await copy(src, dst, options)
 ```